Hansel and Gretel: The Children and the Ogre (ATU 327)

 Structural comparisons can also be made with other tales of ATU 327 type ("The Children and the Ogre"), which is not a simple fairy tale type but rather a "folktale complex with interconnected subdivisions" depicting a child (or children) falling under the power of an ogre, then escaping by their clever tricks.

-In ATU 327B ("The Brothers and the Ogre"), a group of siblings come to an ogre's house who intends to kill them in their beds, but the youngest of the children exchanges the visitors with the ogre's offspring, and the villain kills his own children by mistake.
-They are chased by the ogre, but the siblings eventually manage to come back home safely.
-Stith Thompson points the great similarity of the tales types ATU 327A and ATU 327B that "it is quite impossible to disentangle the two tales".
+In ATU 327B ("The Brothers and the Ogre"), a group of siblings comes to the house of an ogre, who intends to kill them in their beds, but the youngest of the children exchanges the visitors with the ogre's offspring, and the villain kills his own children by mistake.
+The ogre chases them, but the siblings eventually manage to come back home safely.
+Stith Thompson points out the remarkable similarity of the tales types ATU 327A and ATU 327B and concludes that "it is quite impossible to disentangle the two tales".

 ATU 327C ("The Devil [Witch] Carries the Hero Home in a Sack") depicts a witch or an ogre catching a boy in a sack.
 As the villain's daughter is preparing to kill him, the boy asks her to show him how he should arrange himself; when she does so, he kills her.
 Later on, he kills the witch and goes back home with her treasure.
 In ATU 327D ("The Kiddlekaddlekar"), children are discovered by an ogre in his house.
 He intends to hang them, but the girl pretends not to understand how to do it, so the ogre hangs himself to show her.
 He promises his kiddlekaddlekar (a magic cart) and treasure in exchange for his liberation; they set him free, but the ogre chases them.
 The children eventually manage to kill him and escape safely.
 In ATU 327F ("The Witch and the Fisher Boy"), a witch lures a boy and catches him.
 When the witch's daughter tries to bake the child, he pushes her into the oven.
 The witch then returns home and eats her own daughter.
 She eventually tries to fell the tree in which the boy is hiding, but birds fly away with him.